Digiex/M4V-Converter/README.md

   -d, --debug
     Prints generated FFmpeg command ONLY, useful for debugging.
   -b, --background
-    Automatically pauses any active converting if a process (determined by --processes=) is found running, including itself.
+    Automatically pauses ffmpeg if a process (determined by --processes=) is found running.
   -i INPUT, --input=INPUT
     Sets a file or directory as INPUT.
   -o OUTPUT, --output=OUTPUT